Letter documenting the struggle of two children's attempt to attend school

 In 1964, 9-year-old Edgar and 8-year-old Randy Williamson had never attended a day of school.
 The debate over their admittance stems from the fact that they are 1/16 or 1/32 African American.
-They are the great, great grandchildren of Newt Knight and a slave woman, Rachel.
-Newt Knight is a well-known historical figure who was the man behind the "Free State of Jones."
-Rachel was a slave owned by Knight's uncle.
-Even though Knight was married, it is believed that he left his wife and lived with Rachel until her death.
+They are the great, great grandchildren of Newt Knight and Rachel, a slave owned by Knight's uncle.
+Newt Knight, the well-known figure behind the "Free State of Jones," was married when he met Rachel, and it is believed that he left his wife and lived with Rachel until her death.

 The idea of sending the children to a black school was never entertained.
 The Williamsons were legally white and by law were required to attend a white school.
-For them to attend an African American school would have violated Mississippi segregation laws.
+For the children to attend an African American school would have violated Mississippi segregation laws.

 In 1963, the children had still not been admitted to school.
 The Knight family was emphatic that the children should attend the white school in Stringer.
 Several options were offered to the family.
 Jasper County schools said that they would provide transportation for the boys to attend any other school besides Stringer, including Shady Grove in Jones County where cousins of the Williamsons with a similar racial background attended.
 It was also recommended that they sell their farm and move to another town/county that would allow the boys to enroll.
 The third option was to have someone home school the children at the expense of families in Stringer who volunteered to assist with the payment of someone to educate the children at home in order to keep them out of the school.

 The children attempted to get into Shady Grove, but the school board rejected their application stating that even though the cousins attended school there, the Williamson case was too controversial to accept them.
 The family did not want to sell their farm since Stringer had been their home for years, and homeschooling was never explored.